Famke Janssen: Career

-In a March 2021 interview, she revealed to Forbes some details about her involvement with the live action adaptation of Saint Seiya, a popular anime and manga.
-Janssen declared that filming was supposed to take place in Europe the previous year, but production had been postponed twice due to the Coronavirus pandemic.
-She also hinted that she will play one of the main characters, but did not specify their name.
+In a March 2021 interview, she revealed to Forbes some details about her involvement with the live-action adaptation of Saint Seiya, a popular anime and manga.
+Janssen declared that filming was supposed to take place in Europe the previous year, but production had been postponed twice due to the coronavirus pandemic.
+She also hinted that she will play one of the main characters, but did not specify their name.The movie, titled Knights of the Zodiac, was eventually released in 2023, with Janssen playing the role of Vander Guraad.

-Personal life and activism

-In 1995, Janssen married writer and director Kip Williams, son of architect Tod Williams.
-They divorced in 2000.
-She has stated that she does not want to have children.
+Famke Janssen made her first Dutch-language acting appearance in the 2025 Netflix crime drama series Amsterdam Empire, set in Amsterdam's cannabis scene, where she stars as Betty, an ex-pop diva seeking revenge.
+She also served as an executive producer on the series.

+Activism

 Janssen appeared with her dog, Licorice, a brindle Boston Terrier, in a 2007 PETA campaign to raise awareness for animal rights.
 The campaign used the slogan "Be an Angel for Animals."
 On 28 January 2008, she was appointed a Goodwill Ambassador for Integrity for the United Nations Office on Drugs and Crime at a United Nations anticorruption conference held in Nusa Dua, Bali.

-In 2016, Janssen showed frustration in not being cast in the new X-Men movie X-Men: Apocalypse, saying Hollywood was sexist toward older women.
-She said, "Women, it's interesting because they're replaced, and the older versions are never to be seen again... whereas the men are allowed to be both ages."
+Personal life

+From 1989 to 2000, Janssen was married to writer and director Kip Williams, son of architect Tod Williams.